Crusade (TV series)

-Crusade is an American spin-off television series from J. Michael Straczynski's Babylon 5, released in 1999.
+Crusade is an American spin-off television series from J. Michael Straczynski's Babylon 5, airing on TNT from June 9 to September 1, 1999.
 It is set in 2267, five years after the events of Babylon 5, and just after the movie A Call to Arms.
 The Drakh have released a nanovirus plague on Earth, which will destroy all life on Earth within five years if it is not stopped.
 The Victory class destroyer Excalibur has been sent out to look for anything that could help the search for a cure.

 Production background

 Like Babylon 5, Crusade was intended to have a five-year story arc, although as Straczynski notes in the DVD commentary for A Call to Arms, it was intended to resolve the Drakh plague after a season or two and move onto other storylines.
 Conflicts arose, however, between the producers and executives at TNT, and production was cancelled before the first episode was broadcast.

-TNT's research had indicated that the audience for Babylon 5 did not watch other TNT programming, and likewise TNT's main audience was not watching the show, making another related program unattractive to the network's management.
+TNT's market research had indicated that the audience for Babylon 5 did not watch other TNT programming, and likewise TNT's main audience was not watching the show, making another related program unattractive to the network's management.
 Straczynski believes that the network's "interference" with the production was an attempt to get out of their contract by allowing them to argue that he failed to deliver the series they wanted.

 Thirteen episodes were made and broadcast by TNT, with at least four more scripted.
 The Sci-Fi Channel attempted to pick up the show and continue production, but was unable to find room in its budget.